Cultured meat is coming and it's good for the planet

 Today that prospect nears, but is still so new it doesn't have a widely agreed-upon name: cultured meat, clean meat, lab-grown meat, cultivated meat or, by its detractors, test tube meat.

 All those terms denote meat grown from animal cells, rather than from a living, sentient animal.
 I'll call it cultured meat, but regardless of name, it may start arriving at small scale in 2022 from companies such as Mosa Meat, Memphis Meats, Aleph Farms, and Meatable.
 It will be positioned as a more sustainable, environmentally friendly option for meat eaters.
-But whether anyone will actually want to eat it remains a different story.
+But who it will appeal to and at what price remains a different story.

 More food, fewer resources